BadMagic100/Harmonize/README.md

 ### Completions

+> [!NOTE]
+> Completions do not work in Rider and have not been verified in VSCode

 Harmonize provides the following completion providers:

 - Injections - Fully-typed injections for patch parameters when typing in a parameter list of an